 The King of Swing: Babe Ruth

-There is something about baseball that goes deep in the American psyche.
+There is something about baseball that goes deep into the American psyche.
 No other professional sports have lasted as long in this country.
-Of course, no other sports have inspired so many movies, TV shows, and books.
-When you look at a game of baseball today, you can see the depth of the game.
+But, of course, no other sports have inspired so many movies, TV shows, and books.
+When you look at a baseball game today, you can see the game’s depth.
 The players wear uniforms that look nothing like those of other athletes.
 The stadiums bounce with old-fashioned carols.
-And, it’s all surrounded by more than a century of history.
+And it’s all surrounded by more than a century of history.
 A history which, for many, began with Babe Ruth.

-Unlike most of the star players today, health and fitness were always far from Ruth’s mind.
+Unlike most star players today, health and fitness were always far from Ruth’s mind.
 In-between innings or waiting to get up to bat, Ruth would eat hot dogs, sip on beer, and smoke cigars.
 At night he would stay out late having fun with women.
-Yet, he still would manage to be up the next day cracking balls down left field.
+Yet, he still would manage to be up the next day, cracking balls down left field.

 The Good Life

-As Babe Ruth’s fame grew, it eclipsed the likes of other star athletes of the time like Jack Dempsey.
+Babe Ruth’s fame grew, and it eclipsed the likes of other star athletes like Jack Dempsey.
 So, too, did Ruth’s enjoyment of luxuries like good whiskey and great cigars.
 In New York, he often stayed at the opulent Ansonia Hotel.
 He’d show up waving to photographers in his giant 12-cylinder Packard with a cigar in his mouth and a girl on his arm.

 His reputation and love of cigars were renowned.
 So, while in Boston playing for the Red Sox, he received an opportunity to invest in a small, local cigar company.
 Ruth enthusiastically agreed.
 The company capitalized on the player’s likeness by putting a picture of him on each of their cigars.
 Sales went through the roof.

 If only a hot dog vendor had approached Ruth, he likely would have been happy to endorse that product, too.
-He was famous for eating six or more hot dogs during a single game.
+Instead, he was famous for eating six or more hot dogs during a single game.
 Back then, this was a lot.
-How our diets relate to our health was less clear back in the 1920s.
+How our diets relate to our health was less evident in the 1920s.
 Considering Ruth’s devil-may-care attitude, it’s possible that knowledge wouldn’t have made a difference.
 Ruth liked what he liked.
-And, he was performing better than any player in the history of baseball while he indulged his “vices,” or, as he would call them, the joys of life.
+And, he was performing better than any baseball player while indulging his “vices,” or, as he would call them, the joys of life.

-A “bi,” by the way, was a bicarbonate soda, something people used to drink for indigestion.
+A “bi” was a bicarbonate soda, something people used to drink for indigestion.
 Ruth, as it turns out, was human after all.
 A fact which, for many adoring fans, would first come to light when he died of cancer in 1948.